Skip to main content

 A design system in Lovable combines three core parts:

-1. Components: Your React component library (public or private npm packages)
+1. Components: your React component library

-3. Installation: Setup instructions and required configuration
+3. Installation: setup instructions and required configuration

 If you already have these in place, you can create a design system project in Lovable and reference your existing materials.
 If your documentation is scattered or incomplete, you can create and improve the design system directly inside Lovable.